 In This Section

 Dr. Young is a clinical psychologist whose research focuses on the identification, prevention, and treatment of adolescent depression.
 Her scholarship is driven by the need to understand what factors predispose youth to depression and the desire to develop, study, and disseminate interventions to help address the unmet needs of youth with mental health problems.

-Dr. Young is a clinical psychologist with expertise in psychosocial interventions for preventing and treating adolescent depression.
-She serves as the director of Psychosocial Research and director/PI of the Adolescent Depression Prevention and Treatment (ADePT) Lab at Children's Hospital of Philadelphia.
+Dr. Young is a clinical psychologist with expertise in psychological interventions for preventing and treating adolescent depression.
+She is an Associate Chair of Research in the Department of Child and Adolescent Psychiatry and Behavioral Sciences, faculty lead of PolicyLab's Behavioral Health portfolio, and director/PI of the Adolescent Depression Prevention and Treatment (ADePT) Lab at Children's Hospital of Philadelphia.

 She has received funding from the National Institute of Mental Health (NIMH) for her research on Interpersonal Psychotherapy–Adolescent Skills Training (IPT-AST), a group preventive intervention for adolescent depression which targets interpersonal vulnerabilities for depression.
 She has conducted three randomized controlled trials of IPT-AST delivered in schools and has examined the effects of this program on a variety of mental health, interpersonal, and school-related outcomes.